ofperez-TheOwl/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups prints the groups of the current user changes the owner of the file hello to the user betty 4-empty creates an empty file named hello
+5-execute gives execute permission to the owner of the file named hello